-Executive Director (20 Mar 2020 - current) Chair of the Executive Committee (20 Mar 2020 - current) Co-Vice Chairman (20 Mar 2020 - current)
+Executive Director (20 Mar 2020 - current)

+Chair of the Executive Committee (20 Mar 2020 - current)

+Co-Vice Chairman (20 Mar 2020 - current)

-Mr Zhang, aged 52, holds a master's degree from Tianjin University of Finance and Economics.
+Mr Zhang, aged 52, holds a Bachelor degree and a master's degree from Tianjin University of Finance and Economics.
 He is professionally accredited as Professorate Senior Accountant and International Finance Manager.